 - A. Tax Credit Investor Letter of Intent.
 Applicant shall provide a letter of intent from the investor for the Tax Credits on the company letterhead with the price and approximate equity amount. - B. Financing Letters of Intent.
 Applicant shall provide a letter of intent from each funding source for construction and permanent financing on the institution's letterhead.
 The letter for loans shall state the amount of the loan, interest rate, term, amortization period (minimum 30 years required for first mortgage debt), fees, prepayment penalties, anticipated security interest in the Property, and lien position.
-The letter for all other sources (including any existing debt to be assumed, grants, loans, tax credits, etc.) shall state the value of the funding, the purpose the funds may be used for, and any time limitations. - C. Deferred Developer Fees.
+The letter for all other sources (including any existing debt to be assumed, grants, loans, tax credits, etc.) shall state the value of the funding, the purpose the funds may be used for, and any time limitations.
+Financing letters of intent must be valid through six months after the Application Submission due date. - C. Deferred Developer Fees.
 Deferred Developer fees cannot exceed 50% of the total Developer fee, and the Application must demonstrate the full amount being paid within 15 years.
-The deferred Developer fee shall be paid from the net cash flow and not be calculated into the minimum Debt Service Coverage Ratio (DSCR).

-- D. Federal and State Historic Tax Credits.
+The deferred Developer fee shall be paid from the net cash flow and not be calculated into the minimum Debt Service Coverage Ratio (DSCR). - D. Federal and State Historic Tax Credits.
+An approved Part 1 for both Federal Historic Tax Credits and State Historic Tax Credits from the State Historic Preservation Office must be provided.
+If the property is a single building listed in the National Register of Historic Places, it is already a "certified historic structure," and a Part 1 is not needed, but documentation the property is listed on the National Registry must be provided.
+A Part 1 is required for all other properties, including individually listed properties that have more than one building.
 Projects with historic significance shall use equity invested for the maximum amount of state and federal historic tax credits as proposed or awarded by the appropriate allocating agency as a funding source.
-Applicants shall not create a subrecipient of the Federal Historic Tax Credits to become eligible for more Tax Credits. - E. Senior Living Revolving Loan Program.
-Refer to Appendix B Senior Living Revolving Loan Program. - F. HOME Funds.
-Refer to Appendix C HOME Rental with LIHTC Requirements. - G. Multiple Funding Scenarios.
-IFA shall not consider multiple funding scenarios except as listed in Appendix B Senior Living Revolving Loan Program and the HOME Appendices Package. - H. Additional State and Federal Funding.
+Applicants shall not create a subrecipient of the Federal Historic Tax Credits to become eligible for more Tax Credits. - E. HOME Funds.
+Refer to HOME Appendices Package. - F. National Housing Trust Fund.
+Refer to the NHTF Appendices Package. - G. Multiple Funding Scenarios.
+IFA shall not consider multiple funding scenarios except as listed in the HOME and NHTF Appendices Package. - H. Additional State and Federal Funding.
 If available, refer to Appendix R Additional State and Federal Funding.